-chamber each accommodate a central disk electrode with 80 mm diameter, and a surrounding ring electrode with an outer diameter of 120 mm.
+The experiments presented in this paper were performed in the Zyflex chamber,^{20,21} which is a versatile radio frequency (RF) plasma chamber, a prototype developed for a future complex plasma research facility on board the International Space Station (ISS).
+The chamber offers the unique capability to change the distance between its electrodes on-the-fly during experimental runs.
+Figure 2 shows a sketch of the chamber and supporting hardware.
+The parallel electrode bodies in the Zyflex chamber each accommodate a central disk electrode with a diameter of 80 mm, and a surrounding ring electrode with an outer diameter of 120 mm.
 A four-channel RF generator drives each electrode segment independently at the usual frequency of 13.56 MHz.
 By design, the electrode distance can be varied between 25 and 75 mm, with ring and center electrodes on one side being permanently linked.
 In the currently operated prototype, smaller separations down to ≈ 20 mm are possible, too.
 The electrode bodies are surrounded by grounded guard rings shielding the plasma in the center from the chamber walls.
 The guard rings can be moved independently from the electrodes.
 In the experiments presented in this paper, guard rings and electrode bodies were kept at the same level on each side.
-Details on the chamber's capabilities can be found elsewhere21.
-Three microparticle dispensers are mounted into the side walls of the chamber and allow injection of the large amount of microparticles necessary to fill the chamber volume.
+Details on the chamber's capabilities can be found elsewhere.21 Three microparticle dispensers are mounted into the side walls of the chamber and allow injection of the large amount of microparticles necessary to fill the chamber volume.
 A vertically (between the electrodes) spread and horizontally focused laser illuminates a central plane perpendicular to the electrodes in the chamber, and cameras record the motion of the microparticles inside this laser plane.